JefferyLim/ec513_final_project/docs/milestones/milestone3.md

 ## Tracers

 We've combined the tracers into a single file in order to better understand the flow.
-Originally, we were going to have separate tracers, but decided that we can just combine them within the SystemVerilog file.
+Originally, we were going to have separate tracers and a python script to combine them, but decided to write the logic in the tracer file.

+One other thing we did not discuss in thel ast milestone are the other tracer files that already exist.
+We can leverage some of these traces in addition to the ones we've created.
+We reviewed some of them to determine how useful they are.

+* CMT_TRACE_P - prints each committed instruction along with register modifications
+  * Very useful, prints the architectural changes
+* DRAM_TRACE_P - prints each dram access
+  * Very useful, prints the architectural changes
+* NPC_TRACE_P - prints each (speculative) PC executed by the BE
+  * Would be useful if it existed
+* DCACHE_TRACE_P - prints each load/store
+  * Very useful, can be used to compare the memory transactions in our tracer file
+* VM_TRACE_P - prints each TLB fill
+  * Very useful, can be used to compare the memory transactions in our tracer file
+* PC_PROFILE_P - prints pc information
+  * Shows frequency of PC that were ran.
+Not useful for us
+* BRANCH_PROFILE_P - prints branch information
+  * Not very useful
+* CORE_PROFILE_P - prints a cycle-accurate stall trace
+  * Useful in understanding what causes stalls

 ### uarch traces
 - A cycle counter to synchronize with other tracers
 - Track issue, and dispatch packets (packets that enter the BE's scheduler and leave the issue queue)
-- Track when instructions are squashed (poison_isd_i, commit_pkt.npc_w_v)
+- Track when instructions are squashed (poison_isd_i)
+- Track all memory instructions
 - Track committed packets that cause an exception
 - Track page faults that occur (from the memory pipeline)
 - Track priv faults that occur (from the page table walker)